joejknowles/czech_react/design/progress_tracking.md

     * CQ frequency decided by knowledge score of question words

 ## Sentence storage
-reasons to store separately:
+Reasons to store separately:
   * Allows single word progress tracking
   * Allows storage of word tables
-  * Something like this could be necessary for word hints although it could be done differently reasons not to:
+  * Something like this could be necessary for word hints although it could be done differently Reasons not to:
   * very complicated code
   * Makes punctuation difficult
   * Less time processing efficient